hemangjoshi37a/CodeScope/README.md

 ## 🌟 Support the Project

-If you find this tool useful, please consider starring the repository and sharing it with your network!
+If you find CodeScope useful, please consider:
+- Starring the repository
+- Sharing it with your network
+- Contributing to its development

 ## 📫 Contact the Developer